DataFire/Integrations/integrations/generated/osisoft/README.md

   * maxCount `integer`: The maximum number of objects to be returned (the page size).
 The default is 1000.
   * referencedElementNameFilter `string`: The name query string which must match the name of a referenced element.
 The default is no filter.
   * searchFullHierarchy `boolean`: Specifies if the search should include objects nested further than immediate children of the given resource.
 The default is 'false'.
   * searchMode `string`: Determines how the startTime and endTime parameters are treated when searching for event frames.
 The default is 'Overlapped'.
   * selectedFields `string`: List of fields to be returned in the response, separated by semicolons (;).
 If this parameter is not specified, all available fields will be returned.
   * sortField `string`: The field or property of the object used to sort the returned collection.
 The default is 'Name'.
   * sortOrder `string`: The order that the returned collection is sorted.
 The default is 'Ascending'.
   * startIndex `integer`: The starting index (zero based) of the items to be returned.
 The default is 0.
   * startTime `string`: A string representing the earliest starting time for the event frames to be matched. startTime must be less than or equal to the endTime.
 The default is '*-8h'.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[Attribute]](#items[attribute])

 ### AssetDatabase_GetEventFrames
 Retrieve event frames based on the specified conditions.
-By default, returns all children of the specified root resource with a start time in the past 8 hours.
+By default, returns all children of the specified root resource that have been active in the past 8 hours.

 ```js